sigma-engineering/blog-combinators/post.md

   const cowRes = cow(ctx);
   if (!cowRes.success) return cowRes;

-  const spaceRes1 = space(cowRes.ctx); // must pass the previous result's ctx into the next parser if (!spaceRes1.success) return spaceRes1;
+  // must pass the previous result's ctx into the next parser const spaceRes1 = space(cowRes.ctx);
+  if (!spaceRes1.success) return spaceRes1;

-  const saysRes = says(spaceRes1.ctx); // and again. you can see this is getting tedious and is error prone if (!saysRes.success) return saysRes;
+  // and again. you can see this is getting tedious and is error prone const saysRes = says(spaceRes1.ctx);
+  if (!saysRes.success) return saysRes;

-  const spaceRes2 = space(saysRes.ctx); // i'm getting really tired of typing this pattern
+  // i'm getting really tired of typing this pattern const spaceRes2 = space(saysRes.ctx);
   if (!spaceRes2.success) return spaceRes2;

+  // please no more
-  const mooRes = moo(spaceRes2.ctx); // please no more
+  const mooRes = moo(spaceRes2.ctx);
   if (!mooRes.success) return mooRes;

   return success(mooRes.ctx, [
     // phew, we made it.
-    // i couldn't think of anything interesting to do with this grammar so let's just return the strings we parsed. cowRes.value,
+    // i couldn't think of anything interesting to do with this
+    // grammar so let's just return the strings we parsed. cowRes.value,
     spaceRes1.value,
     saysRes.value,